History of the Montessori School of Northern Virginia

 In our earliest days, a group of progressive thinkers and parents of preschoolers in the D.C. area became inspired by the work of Nancy McCormick Rambusch, an American credited with reintroducing the Montessori movement to the U. S. in the late 1950’s.
 This parent study group formed the nucleus of original founders of the Montessori School of Northern Virginia.
 MSNV was officially incorporated in 1962 becoming the first Montessori school in the Commonwealth of Virginia.

-Today, the Hillbrook campus can accommodate 168 students, ages 2- 12, and the Valleybrook Campus can accommodate 90 students, ages 2-5.
-We are looking forward to our 50th Anniversary, which will give us an opportunity to re-connect with some of the school founders, former teachers and students.
+Today, the Hillbrook campus can accommodate 168 students, ages 2- 12 and the Valleybrook Campus can accommodate 90 students, ages 2-5.
 We remain devoted to our lovely wooded and meadow settings and feel fortunate that so many years ago our early families had the vision to create such a special place.
-Thanks to the strength of our cooperative spirit then, now, and all along the way, combined with the skill and caring of many outstanding teachers, MSNV continues to provide an exceptional Montessori education for young children.
+Thanks to the strength of our cooperative spirit then, now and all along the way, combined with the skill and caring of many outstanding teachers, MSNV continues to provide an exceptional Montessori education for young children.